Chubek/ProteinToCodoneTranslator/README.md

 # Pal2Nal

+# New Changes!

+1- You must run `pip3 install -r requirements.txt` again.
+Don't forget this.
+2- Warnings and log added.

+Current warnings:
+1- Header mismatch in (AA = (header. seq), NT = (header, seq)) tuples.
+2- AA != Nuc Codon Result

+Current log info:
+When going through the list of possible triplets, if a triplet does not match the triplet in sequence, it will put out a detailed log.

 # Note
 Run `python3 pal2nal.py -h` to see a detailed guide.
 PLEASE do it before you attempt to make a run.
 However, with the test files provided, you can run the script without any arguments to quickly see and time the script.